DNA64/winclassic/README.md

 At this point, it's recommended you right click on Windows in the H2CE list and delete it.

 You may leave it if you like, however, in order to install windows again, you will need to add the Windows Setup files to the INSTALL folder again (NAND users only) and the appropriate `dosbox.conf` file from the github repo, essentially following the guide above again (You can skip Step 2).

+# Migrating your installation to another system

+If you've already installed Windows 3.x to one of your systems and want to do the same for another system, the process is about as simple as copying the Windows directory to the new system.

+# Installing other operating systems

+Windows 3.x isn't the only OS you can run on these systems.
+Aside from DOS and Windows 3.x I've also run Windows 95 and 98, and am working on several others, including something quite impressive.
+I will update this page with more supported Operating Systems and details as I complete testing and work on the guides.
+Obviously due to hardware limitations there are some performance issues running the newer stuff, and the PlayStation Classic is the best system to play around with this stuff.

+Stay tuned for more info as I continue to work on and update this page.

+Cheers!
+viral_dna